simylein/minecraft-server/README.md

 This is your file that holds the variables you have chosen with the setup script.

-If you know what your are doing feel free to edit it to siut your needs.
+If you know what your are doing feel free to edit it to suit your needs.

 # serverstart